 The course fulfils the requirements for stamp duty exemption or land transfer for young farmers (Green Cert.)

-Graduates may proceed to postgraduate study, either research or taught, at WIT or other third-level colleges.
+Graduates may proceed to postgraduate study, either research or taught, at SETU Waterford or other third-level colleges.